robin-rpr/calos/doc/best_practices.rst

   3. **Shared memory**.
 Processes in separate sibling containers cannot use single-copy *cross-memory attach* (CMA), as opposed to double-copy POSIX or SysV shared memory.
-The solution is to put all ranks in the *same* container with :code:`ch-run --join`.
+The solution is to put all ranks in the *same* container with :code:`clearly run --join`.
 (See above for details:
      :ref:`faq_join`.)

   4. **Network fabric.** Performant MPI jobs must recognize and use a system’s